4p0cryph0n/4p0cryph0n.github.io/_posts/2025-05-09-ot-security-iec104-attack-and-defend.md

 ---
 ## Objective ##

 In the ever-evolving landscape of cyber threats, let us have a look at a rapidly developing domain in cyber-security; Operational Technology (OT) Security.
-In this post, we will be engaging in an attack and defend exercise targeting IEC 104 - a communication protocol used by various types of OT/ICS systems.
+In this post, we will be engaging in an attack and defend exercise targeting IEC 104—a communication protocol used by various types of OT/ICS systems.

 ## Threats towards OT Systems - A Quick Introduction